dax8it/Side-Step/README.md

 ---
 ## Contrubutors

-Massive shoutout to [Signorlimone](https://github.com/Signorlimone) for designing and compositing the Side-Step logo.
+- Massive shoutout to [@Signorlimone](https://github.com/Signorlimone) for designing and compositing the Side-Step logo.

-Amazing work done by @robustini in the training pipeline and lovely optiimizations
+- Amazing work done by [https://github.com/robustini](@robustini) in the training pipeline and lovely optiimizations